All the types of Amazon Deals. When to use them, and when not to. Here’s a quick breakdown.

 How do you pop off with a Lightning Deal?

-What if you don’t have a ton of traffic your you’re in a super niche hobby?
+What if you don’t have a ton of traffic but you’re in a super niche hobby?
 Let me introduce you to the…

 Prime Exclusive Discount